UTD The University of Texas at Dallas

 DESIGNING THE BEST TURBINE

-Kinematics focuses on the pitching mechanism, blade and blade mount.
+Kinematics focuses on the pitching mechanism, the blade and the blade mount.
 The team’s goal is to establish an improved coefficient of power for the blades, a measure of efficiency used by the wind turbine industry that is a ratio of the actual electric power produced by the wind turbine divided by the total wind power through the turbine blades at specific speeds.
 This subsection requires testing in the University’s Boundary Layer and Subsonic Tunnel (BLAST), one of just a few of its kind available to students in the United States.

 Electrical engineers also contribute to two important areas — turbine-side electronics and load-side electronics.

-The Comet Wind team uses UT Dallas’ professional-grade wind tunnels for testing prototypes, including Boundary Layer and Subsonic Tunnel (BLAST) and a smaller wind tunnel located in the Engineering and Computer Science West Building, pictured above.
+The Comet Wind team uses UT Dallas’ wind tunnels for testing prototypes, including the Boundary Layer and Subsonic Tunnel (BLAST) and a smaller wind tunnel located in the Engineering and Computer Science West Building, pictured above.

 CHANGES IN THE WIND

-Incoming Wind Energy Club officers Chundu and Malladi say they are particularly interested in expanding the professional development, networking and outreach aspects of the Wind Energy Club within the UT Dallas community that expand beyond the outreach part of the CWC competition.
+Incoming Wind Energy Club officers Chundu and Malladi say they are particularly interested in expanding the professional development, networking and outreach aspects of the Wind Energy Club within the UT Dallas community so that they expand beyond the outreach part of the CWC competition.

 “Sustainability was part of my interest, but I hadn’t explored it in depth until I joined the Wind Energy Club,” Malladi said.
 “I think learning about different kinds of renewable energy is moving us into the future.”

-While the club initially began with a handful of engineers interested in wind and renewable energy, the club will seek to invite more industry speakers as well as networking events.
-Staying for pizza after regular meetings is one simple way for students to get to know each other and network before preparing for the next round of competition.
+While the club initially began with a handful of engineers interested in wind and renewable energy, the club will seek to invite more industry speakers as well as host networking events.
+Staying for pizza after regular meetings is one simple way for students to get to know each other before preparing for the next round of competition.
 They also plan to visit a wind farm in the coming months.

 “The biggest challenge for the CWC team is the new floating foundation.
 Floating offshore wind turbines are completely distinct from the more traditional onshore wind turbines, such as those we have in Texas,” said Luich, mechanical lead.
 “Floating wind turbines are needed in deeper water sites and require floating systems that undergo wave loading.
 Because of the environment for deep water wind turbines, the wind direction is hard to predict and requires a new method for the turbine to consistently face the wind.
 This may lead to a complete redesign of the turbine, which certainly adds more challenges for the mechanical team.
 We’re trying to boost mechanical engineering recruitment this year!”